montefiore-institute/alan-cluster/README.md

 Documentation and guidelines for the Alan GPU cluster at the University of Liège.

-**For all actions described in this repository we assume you are connected to the private network of the university.**
+**We assume you have access to the private network of the university.**

 ## General actions